-Hello everyone and welcome to the 2020/2021 school!!!!
+Hello everyone and welcome to the 2023/2024 school year!!!!
 My name is Lisa Luoma and I am the school psychologist for W.C.
 Petty Elementary School.
-This is my 20th year working as a school psychologist in Antioch School District 34!!!
-This is a huge milestone for me and something that I am extremely proud of!
+This is my 22nd year working as a school psychologist in Antioch School District 34!!!
 I look forward to collaborating with you this school year to ensure your child's success in the classroom.I have also included my Intro Video here so that you can get to know me a little better and some of my specific roles/responsibilites as the school psychologist at W.C.
-Petty Elementary School.****If your child is having some struggles and feels like connecting with either myself or the school social worker, please fill out this form.
+Petty Elementary School.****If your child is having some struggles and feels like connecting with either myself or the school social worker, please fill don't hesitate to reach out to me at 847-838-8175.
 Either myself or Ms. Buechner (social worker) will follow up with you so that we may make arrangements to talk with your child.
 Thank you!

 What are School Psychologists?